gardenjs/gardenjs/README.md

 - [task] Type infos of das in editor.
 - [task] Handle component out in svelte/vue/react.
 - [task] Run Gardenjs with Sveltekit projects.
-- [task] Check for svelte, react and vue.
-Preprocessors scss, postcss, less, tailwind and stylus to garden.vite.config.js.
 - [bug] On reload css defect (only problem in ubuntu).
 Maybe writing issue in gardenjs?
 - [docs] Explain garden.vite.config.js.
 - [docs] Add renderer to docs.